 Catechesis of the Good Shepherd is a Montessori-based form of Catholic religious education where catechists and children joyfully encounter and listen to God together.
 Everything in the Regina Caeli Atrium—the prepared space where we meet—is carefully designed for children.

-Through the use of scripture and handmade materials which we call “works,” children are invited to enter into deeper relationship with God—beginning with the nurturing image of Jesus the Good Shepherd who loves and protects His sheep.
+Through the use of scripture and handmade materials, children are invited to enter into a deeper relationship with God.
+Catechesis is centered on presenting His parables, the doctrine of the Church, Liturgy and Sacred Scripture.

 Catechesis of the Good Shepherd began in Rome in 1954 when Sofia Cavelletti, a Hebrew and Scripture scholar, reluctantly agreed to give religious instruction to a child.
 Sofia felt called to this endeavor and began to collaborate with Gianna Gobbi, a Montessori directress on a program that would share the truths of the faith from a foundation in Roman Catholic liturgy and doctrine.